smarticoai/public-api/docs/ui/minigames/UIGuide_playMiniGame.md

 - Action-focused mutation.
 User clicks "Play" / "Spin" on a mini- game card; the server runs the prize selection and returns the won prize.
-- Auto-acknowledges on success (fire-and-forget) — most consumers don't need to handle acknowledge manually.
+- Auto-acknowledges on success by default (`acknowledge: true`, the SDK awaits it) — most consumers don't need to handle acknowledge manually.
+Pass `acknowledge: false` to finalise the win yourself (see "Prize reveal modals").
 - The SDK does NOT prevent double-clicks at the public API level;
   guard the call site.